relsqui/frpg-kabobs/README.md

 Because I don't know the real algorithm for kabob prices, I've implemented some guesses based on limited history data.
 They are:

 * Prices are distributed uniformly between 9500-10500.
 (Minimum/maximum prices are configurable in the settings.)
-* About one time in thirty (configurable), the price spikes.
+* About one time in 24 (configurable), the price spikes.
 * A spike price adds a flat 2000 silver (configurable).

 ## Limitations